 Constitutionality of CFPB Structure

 The court also rejected the argument that the CFPB’s structure was unconstitutional.
-We’ve argued before why we believe that such a view is incorrect and even dangerous to our constitution.
+We’ve discussed before why we believe that such a view is incorrect and even dangerous to our constitution.
 But a few of those arguments bear repeating in light of the Navient court’s ruling.
 The first problem with the Navient court’s holding is that it applies Humphrey’s Executor in a way that ignores the fundamental holding of the case.
 In Humphrey’s Executor, the Supreme Court held that for-cause removal, staggered terms, and a combination of enforcement and law-making powers was acceptable in a multi-member commission.
 Its rationale: because of the commission structure, the FTC would operate as a quasi-legislative and quasi-judicial body, not a quasi-executive one.
 Not to state the obvious, but the CFPB is not a multi-member commission; its unitary director is like the President, a unitary executive.
 Thus, the Supreme Court’s indulgence of these accountability-limiting features in Humphrey’s Executor does not apply to the CFPB.

 Second, the retort to this argument, that the CFPB Director is somehow more accountable to the President, is a legal fiction at best.
 If the President has no power to remove the Director without cause, the Director is not accountable to him.
 Period.
 The President can approach the Director, ask him to implement a certain policy, and the Director can ignore the President with impunity.
 That is not accountability, however one may measure it.
 It is true that the five FTC Commissioners, the entire board of the Federal Reserve, or the SEC Commissioners could do the same.
 But, those interactions are more like the ones the President faces in dealing with Congress or the Judiciary, interactions that the Constitution contemplated and intended.
 With the CFPB Director, the President stands powerless before the unitary executive of a federal agency whose will can stand in direct contrast to his own.
 If that is not an affront to the Constitution’s notion of the President as a unitary executive, what is?